Maximise the reach of your first-party marketing by identifying the optimum identity vendor to deliver the highest possible addressable audience.

 An identity infrastructure differs greatly from an identity graph.
 An identity graph is a centralised database that stores various unique identifiers for a single individual, against a single ID owned and controlled by the identity graph vendor.

 Think of identity infrastructure as the much-needed evolution of the identity graph.
-It provides the same capability to of connect unique identifiers but doesn’t require any personal data to be shared or centralised with a central vendor.
+It provides the same capability to connect unique identifiers but doesn’t require any personal data to be shared or centralised with a central vendor.
 Additionally, it does not lock your data within a proprietary and interoperable third-party ID.

 InfoSum does not have an identity graph or an ID of our own.
 This allows us to remain agnostic and not be constrained by the limits of what an identity graph can support.